sigmdel/GNATS/README.md

 ## Hardware used

-  - ESP32 development board such as XIAO ESP32C3 or XIAO ESP32S3
+  - ESP32 development board with Wi-Fi such as XIAO ESP32S3, ESP32C3 Super Mini, Lolin32_lite.
   - GPS receiver supported by TinyGPSPlus such as the ATGM336H 5N-31
   - DS3231 battery backed real time clock (optional)
   - SSD1306 128x64 I2C OLED display (optional)
   - [Shematic](img/schematic.jpg)

 ## Libraries

   - [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus.git) by Mikal Hart at [Arduiniana](http://arduiniana.org).
 The library reads the $GNRMC NMEA messages from the GPS receiver and makes available the date and time data, among many other bits of information.
 Licence: unknown.